GW-BIC/Resources/README.md

 # Learning Resources

 - [ML For Healthcare - MIT](https://mlhcmit.github.io) - Course Website for HST.956 at MIT, Machine Learning for Healthcare.
 Has slides and problem sets, as well as links to recorded lectures
+- [StrataScratch](https://www.stratascratch.com) - LeetCode for Data Science.
+An interactive learning resource for learning to use SQL/Python to query data and manipulate data.

 # Research